jguzaa/jguzaa/README.md

 Just graduate in a Programming course

-Passion in gadgets and technology
+Passion for gadgets and technology

 currently learning on Kotlin, Swift, JScripts, and Python